-2.1 Optimal Isolation
+2.1 Isolation

-We begin our analysis with the stylized historical fact that within Eurasia, the west and east are separated from one another by a large, isolated expanse of difficult-to-traverse and agriculturally inhospitable terrain of very low caloric potential.
-Additionally, effective separation of the areas that became China and its peripheries from the Indian subcontinent provided it with a distinct advantage of geographic isolation.10 This isolation was "optimal" for eastern Asia, because, as the site of an agricultural revolution spawning agrarian social evolution independent of that in the West, it was spared the conflicts that afflicted west Eurasia, allowing it to mature into large state construction based almost entirely on indigenous domesticates.11
+We begin our analysis with the stylized historical fact that within Eurasia, the west and east are separated from one another by a large expanse of difficult-to-traverse and agriculturally inhospitable terrain of very low caloric potential.
+Additionally, effective separation of the areas that became China and its peripheries from the Indian subcontinent provided it with a distinct advantage of geographic isolation.15 This isolation was favorable to the construction and persistence of large states in eastern Asia, because, as the site of an agricultural revolution spawning agrarian social evolution independent of that in the West, it was spared the conflicts that afflicted west Eurasia, allowing it to mature into large state construction based almost entirely on indigenous domesticates.16

-The enormity of geographic divide between the west and east led them to each develop their own separate cereal packages of agricultural diffusion.
+The presence of suitable precursor species and the enormity of geographic divide between the west and east led them to each develop their own separate cereal packages of agricultural diffusion.
 In particular, the two immense river valley systems in eastern Eurasia, the middle and lower portions of the Yangtze and Yellow river systems, including their numerous tributaries and smaller counterparts such as the Huai and Liao rivers, fostered the adoption and diffusion of millet and of wetland rice.
 Absence of impassable mountain or desert barriers between the river valleys allowed also for cultural contacts and diffusion and made possible the eventual amalgamation of small and mid-sized states.
-In Asia's west, agricultural societies emerged based on a varied suite of grains including wheat, oats, barley, and rye, near and around rivers draining into the Persian Gulf.12 This pattern is clearly revealed in Figure 2, which depicts the earliest locations of domestication and the suitability of land for agriculture as measured by its caloric potential (Galor and Özak, 2015).13
+In Asia's west, agricultural societies emerged based on a varied suite of grains including wheat, oats, barley, and rye, near and around rivers draining into the Persian Gulf.17 This pattern is clearly